-The weather in the Netherlands is not really cooperating, but it is true: today is the start of spring!
+The weather in the Netherlands is not really cooperating, but it is true: today marks the beginning of spring!

 A common feature in Escher’s work is birds.
-He created hundreds of them.
-In his woodcuts, wood engravings and occasionally in a lithograph.
+He created hundreds of them, in his woodcuts, wood engravings and occasionally in a lithograph.
 Sometimes by themselves, but usually in a group.
-But most often he used them in his tessellations, which are heavily populated by birds.
+Most often he used them in his tessellations, which are heavily populated by birds.

-These tessellations with birds appear mostly in his sketchbooks with regular division drawings, but he uses them in his prints too.
+These tessellations with birds appear mostly in his sketchbooks with regular division drawings, but Escher used them in his prints too.
 Like in this wood engraving from April 1949.
-First he created a repeating pattern of six interlocking birds.
-Three white ones and three black ones.
+First he created a repeating pattern of six interlocking birds, three white ones and three black ones.
 In a bigger tessellation he repeated this pattern six times, creating a tessellation of 36 birds.
 Then he stopped.
-In his sketchbooks he would fill the page up with a never-ending pattern but for this wood engraving he deems a sixfold repetition sufficient.
+In his sketchbooks he would fill the page with a never-ending pattern, but for this wood engraving, he deemed a sixfold repetition sufficient.
 This creates a wonderful residual shape that invites viewers to add countless birds in their own minds.
 So many that spring will surely come now!